Bossier Parish Clerk of Court Goes Digital

 Criminal record scanning, indexing, and redaction

-In the spring of 2019, we started the process of digitizing all criminal files for Bossier Parish.
+After digitizing the civil collection, we started the process of scanning and indexing all criminal files for Bossier Parish.
 This collection was unique in that a large portion of the index data already existed in their case management system.
 For these records, we scanned the files and worked with Software & Services to link the scanned images to the index data.

 The future is bright for Bossier Parish